 Law Offices of Schlissel DeCorpo

-For more than thirty years, our law office has been handling all aspects of matrimonial and family law.
+For more than 45 years, our law office has been handling all aspects of matrimonial and family law.
 We represent individuals regarding divorces, orders of protection, child custody and child visitation matters.
 We litigate matters involving child support and spousal maintenance, as well as support modification proceedings.